-It is incredible how the right hair accessories can transform a look, making even the most simple hairstyles look adorable and giving them some personality.
+It is incredible how the right hair accessories can transform a look, making even the simplest hairstyles look adorable and giving them some personality.
 Wearing a side clip is a wonderful way to draw attention to a specific side of the face.
 It is also practical and can pull the hair away from the face and eyes.
 There is much variety in choice, letting your little one have fun with floral clips, butterflies, colors of their choosing, and so much more.
-You can try a look that features a side braid or a simple plait that is clipped back with the accessory of your choosing.
-This is a cute look for school or special occasions and is incredibly easy to do.
+You can try a look that features a side braid or a simple plait clipped back with the accessory you choose.
+This is a cute look for school or special occasions and incredibly easy.

 39. Side Braids with Floral Headband

-For a boho-chic look, a floral headband is the way to go.
-This could either be with artificial flowers or real ones and will give the hair a gorgeous, feminine feel.
+For a boho-chic look, a floral headband is a way to go.
+This could be with artificial or real flowers and will give the hair a gorgeous, feminine feel.
 There are many styles to pair with headbands, including leaving the hair loose or working it into a simple updo or braid.
-Side braids are a great choice as they create a soft and romantic appearance.
+Side braids are a great choice, creating a soft and romantic appearance.
 They are also practical, keeping the hair away from the face and eyes and helping to prevent tangles and knots; this happens so easily with little ones who are always on the go.
 Fasten each side braid with a simple hair elastic, or choose elastic bands with floral details to complement the headband and create a more balanced finish.